Special report on the Taxation (Annual Rates for 2020–21, Feasibility Expenditure, and Remedial Matters) Act 2021

 - no deduction for the expenditure is allowed under any other provision in the Act.

-The expenditure under both sections must be incurred in making progress towards completing, creating or acquiring the property.
+The expenditure under both sections must be incurred in relation to making progress towards completing, creating or acquiring the property.

 The amount of the available deduction is equal to the expenditure the taxpayer incurs related to making progress towards completing, creating, or acquiring property.

-For abandoned property that is later completed, new section CH 13 claws back the deductions allowed under section DB 66 by treating the amount deducted as income in the income year the property is completed, created, or acquired.
-The completed property is then subject to the tax depreciation rules in subpart EE, or deductible under section DB 23 of the Act.
+For abandoned property that is later completed, created or acquired, new section CH 13 claws back the deductions allowed under section DB 66 by treating the amount deducted as income.
+The property may then be subject to the tax depreciation rules in subpart EE, or the revenue account property rules in section DB 23.

 Spread deduction rule for feasibility expenditure

-Proposed section DB 66 is directed at expenditure incurred by taxpayers in making progress towards completing, creating or acquiring property that is subsequently abandoned.
-The term property is defined by reference to property that if completed would be depreciable property, including certain types of intangible property, and/or revenue account property.
+New section DB 66 is directed at expenditure incurred by taxpayers in relation to making progress towards completing, creating or acquiring property that is subsequently abandoned.
+The term “property” is defined by reference to property that if completed would be depreciable property, including certain types of intangible property, and/or revenue account property.

-The amount of the available deduction is equal to the expenditure the taxpayer has incurred in relation to the abandoned property, and is not otherwise deductible under any other provisions of the Act.
-The proposed amendment is designed to allow a broad concept of what expenditure can be deducted, including direct and indirect expenses.
-General overhead expenses that have an indirect relationship, or expenses that are later determined to have been connected with the abandoned property are expected to be within scope.
+The available deduction is equal to the expenditure the taxpayer has incurred in relation to the abandoned property, which is not otherwise deductible under any other provisions of the Act.
+The intention is to permit a broad range of expenditures to be deducted, including direct costs that would ordinarily be considered to be the “cost” of depreciable or revenue account property, and expenses that have an indirect relationship with the property, such as administration or general overhead costs.

-Under new section DB 66, the collective desalination study expenditure would, had the project gone ahead, have formed part of a depreciable asset (water treatment plant and reservoir).
+Under section DB 66, the collective desalination study expenditure will be deductible as the expenditure was incurred in relation to making progress towards creating property that, if it were completed, would have been depreciable property (water treatment plant and reservoir).
 The expenditure will be deductible in equal parts over five years.

-Example 3: When the new rules will not apply – design property rights
+Example 12: When the new sections apply – design property rights

 Company C, an aeronautics company, has plans to redesign the cockpit and airframe canopy for a model of small single propeller aircraft.
 The redesign is intended to improve flight performance and pilot visibility for such purposes as aerial crop dusting.